Post Traumatic Stress Disorder [PTSD]

 What Treatments Are Available for PTSD?

 Research has demonstrated the effectiveness of cognitive-behavioral therapy, group therapy, exposure therapy, and EMDR (eye movement desensitization and reorganization), in which the client is able to reprocess painful memories.
+The NNU Wellness Center is able to offer students several forms of treatement for PTSD, including EMDR.
+Appointments can be made by calling 208-467-8466.
 Medications that help ease the symptoms of depression and anxiety and help promote sleep are also helpful in treating PTSD.
+If you are interested in dealing with PTSD through medication, the NNU Wellness Center can help make a referral to connect you with a medication management provider.
 When PTSD is diagnosed, referral to a mental health professional that has had experience treating people with the disorder is recommended.
-The NNU counseling center is equipped to treat PTSD as well as offer referrals for doctors and mental health professionals.

 Do Other Physical or Emotional Illnesses Tend to Accompany PTSD?